 BTW: The Railroad Park resort was pretty cool.
-We stayed in one of the railroad cars that had been converted to a hotel room set up for a family of 5, and included a full bath.
+We stayed in one of the railroad cars that had been converted to a hotel room.
+It was set up for a family of 5 and included a full bath.
 The kids loved it.

 This was a short trip so we took advantage of our time while in the area.
 We hiked under the Hedge Creek waterfall, found a nice diner for breakfast in Mount Shasta, got in some sledding on Snowman’s Hill, and toured the Lake Shasta Caverns.

-We started our trip home with 281 miles of rated range, drove 238 miles, and pulled in the garage with 95 miles remaining in the pack.
-The Model 3 is a very efficient car…. of course it helped that on our trip home we descended from an elevation of 4300 feet to about 50 feet in warm weather.
+We started the trip home with 281 miles of rated range, drove 238 miles, and pulled into the garage with 95 miles remaining in the pack.
+The Model 3 is very efficient.
+Of course it helped that the trip home started at 4300 feet elevation and our town is near sea level.

 Quick note on range: We’ve had our Model 3 for almost 2 years and that 238 miles is the furthest I’ve driven between charging sessions.
 So far I haven’t needed the full 300+ miles of range available in our Model 3, but knowing that you can drive over 200 miles, and still have another 50-100 miles in the pack removes the idea of range anxiety and makes the Model 3 a good car for road trips.